Zizkov – Getting Off the Beaten Path in Prague

 Now, Zizkov thrives as one of Prague’s most popular neighborhoods and is well worth exploring if you need an escape from the crowds.
 So let’s get started exploring one of the coolest neighborhoods in Prague!

-If you guys are looking for a hotel or hostel to stay in make sure to check out our guide to the best places to stay in Prague!
+- If you guys are looking for a hotel or hostel check out the best places to stay in Prague!

 Off the Beaten Path in Prague – Exploring Zizkov

 Jiřího z Poděbrad Square (JZP)

 It’s not fair to talk about Žižkov without first mentioning one of its most influential and arguably most popular location, Jiřího z Poděbrad.
 Jiřího z Poděbrad, or “JZP” for short, is a point of convergence among the residents Žižkov and is the perpetual beating heart of the community.

 Established in 1896, the square is mostly city park while its most cultural monument, the Church of the Most Sacred Heart of Our Lord, stands proudly in the center.

 On any given day, expect to find the square buzzing with chilled-out locals grabbing lunch or a glass of wine after work from one of the many surrounding eateries, wine shops, bakeries, and cafes.
 It is also a central transport hub due to its tram stop and the Metro station, Jiřího z Poděbrad (Line A, Green), which directly connects to Prague’s city center.

 From early spring to late summer, the square at Jiřího z Poděbrad is home to one of the best farmers’ markets in Prague.
 Every Wednesday to Saturday, locals meander through the stalls of fresh Czech produce, flowers and heavenly homemade baked goods.